julien-gadonneix/RL4Trading/README.md

 # RL4Trading

-In this project, we are trying to implement a Reinforcement Learning algorithm to financial data.
+In this project, we are implementing a Reinforcement Learning algorithm for financial data analysis.

-## Structure of the data
+## Data Structure

-We are fetching data from yahoo finance, through the API, and we are looking to close prices in our model.
+* We source our data from Yahoo Finance via their API, specifically focusing on the closing prices for our modeling purposes.

-## Structure of the model
+## Model Architecture

-### Environement
+### Environment

-Our environement is composed of :
+* Our environment comprises:

-* A dataframe with stock price data,
+  - A dataframe containing stock price data,
-* A range of time which will be taken into account in the action process
+  - A specified time range for action consideration,
-* A balance for the money that cna be invested
+  - A balance representing investable funds,
-* A number of shares held at every time steps
+  - A record of the number of shares held at each time step.

 ### Actions

-Our action space is composed of 3 different types :
+* Our action space encompasses three distinct types:

-* Buy a certain proportion of stocks according to the confidence of the model to choose a buying strategy
+  1. Buying a certain proportion of stocks based on the model's confidence in a buy strategy.
-* Sell a certain propoértion of stocks according to the confidence of the model to choose a selling strategy
+  2. Selling a certain proportion of stocks based on the model's confidence in a sell strategy.
-* Do nothing
+  3. Taking no action.

-### Deep Q-Network
+### Deep Q-Network (DQN)

-Our DQN is based on a mixture of layers especially LSTM because we are dealing with sequence of trading data, and other informations such as the number of stocks held, the account balance, aso.
+* Our DQN architecture is a blend of various layers, notably incorporating LSTM due to the sequential nature of trading data.
+Additionally, it considers other relevant factors such as the number of stocks held and the current account balance.